The river of blessings flows abundantly through the valley of gratitude. –African Proverb

 Physical Benefits

 Dr. Robert A. Emmons, a leading scientific expert on gratitude, conducted a series of studies (along with his colleagues) on the benefits of gratitude.
-In these studies, over a thousand participants aged 8 to 80 practiced gratitude, usually through writing in gratitude journals.
+In these studies, more than 1,000 participants aged 8 to 80 practiced gratitude, typically by writing in gratitude journals.
 The results were astonishing.

 To varying degrees, their physical health improved, including lower blood pressure and stronger immune systems, and they adopted healthier habits, such as eating healthy foods and exercising regularly.